Are You A Control Freak?

 As long as I remember, I have always been a control freak.
 I like to know what I’m doing, when and with whom.
-I like to plan everything.
+Always had this need to plan everything.

-I used to hate it when someone canceled our appointment.
+I used to hate it when someone cancelled our appointment.
 It almost felt personal.
 What was I supposed to do instead?

-I could get really annoyed, and it could actually ruin my whole day.
+It could really annoy me, and it would ruin my whole day.

-At that point in time, I was like that; I surrounded myself with liked minded people and almost took pride in my need for control.
+That was how I was.
+I surrounded myself with like-minded people and almost took pride in my need for control.

-Then I meet a person that turned everything upside down for me.
+Then I met a person that turned everything upside down for me.
 This person couldn’t understand my obsession with time, my need for control and routines.
-Opposite me, this person was a very free spirited.
+Unlike me, this person was very free spirited.
 Never wore a watch; would take things as they came and didn’t have a care in the world.

-Getting to know this person I couldn’t understand; how can you not care for the time!
+Getting to know this person, I couldn’t understand.
+How can you not care for time!

-How do you know, if you are on time or not?
+How do you know, if you are late or on time?

-This person was really annoying and very different from everything I had previously known.
-At the same time it was an eye-opener, and I was fascinated by the spontaneity, having no care and the disregard of time.
+This person annoyed me and was very different from anybody I had previously known.
+At the same time it was refreshing.
+I was fascinated by the spontaneity, no care and disregard of time.

 Even though this person was in my life for a very short period, this person thought me a valuable lesson:

-When I look back, it has given me an abundant life with a lot of great experiences.
+When I look back, it has given me an abundant life and a lot of great experiences.

 The need of control comes out of not feeling safe or secure.
-When you try to control things it gives you a false sense of security.
+When you try to control things it gives you a false sense of safety.

 The funny part is that we don’t have control over anything in our lives.
 People that have a need for control have a great fear of the unknown.
-When they experience something that shook them out of their comfort zone, it’s an extreme shock to their system.
+When they experience something that shooks them out of their comfort zone, it feels like an extreme shock to the system.
 In a worst case scenario, it can grow into anxiety or panic attacks.